-SEO on Baidu is the key for the visibility of your brand in China.
-Baidu is the most used search engine in China, it ranks 5th among the most visited sites in the world and currently has more than 800 million web pages.
-Baidu now offers a wide range of services, such as web searches, image search, music, forums or a Q&A service.
+SEO on Baidu is the key to the visibility of your brand in China.
+Baidu is the most popular search engine in China, it ranks 5th among the most visited sites in the world and currently has more than 800 million web pages.
+Baidu now offers a wide range of services, such as web searches, image searches, music, forums, or a Q&A service.

-Key opinion leader
+Key opinion leaders

-KOL’S (Key Opinion Leaders) are social media influencers who have anywhere between a thousand and hundreds of thousands of followers on Chinese digital platforms such as WeChat, Weibo, QQ or video platforms such as Youku or Meipai.
-You can recruit these Key Opinion Leaders to represent your company, brand, product or service in China through paid posts.
-This is a very powerful tool for international companies new to the Chinese market, allowing you to tap into large active communities who are strongly influenced by a KOL’s opinion.
+KOLs (Key Opinion Leaders) are social media influencers who have anywhere between a thousand and millions of followers on Chinese digital platforms such as WeChat, Weibo, RED, Douyin, or video platforms such as Youku or Meipai.
+You can recruit these Key Opinion Leaders to represent your company, brand, product, or service in China through paid posts or live streaming.

 Contrary to its competitor Taobao, the company has made arrangements to ensure that products sold on Tmall are authentic.
-Known as the “Amazon of China”, JD.com is also one the main B2C e-commerce platforms and is Tmall’s biggest rival.
+Known as the “Amazon of China”, JD.com is also one of the main B2C e-commerce platforms and is Tmall’s biggest rival.
 Consequently, using e-commerce platforms to develop your business is a must to efficiently enter the Chinese market.

 The two mentioned online marketplaces, although giving you the best visibility, are very expensive.
 If you are a small brand wanting to test the market, we advise selling your products through WeChat or RED e-commerce, as it’s cheaper and better for the start.

 We can help you promote and sell anti-aging products in China!